thecoshman/thecoshman.github.com/_posts/ksp/2000-01-25-Interstellar.markdown

 I do wander what use faster then light travel will be once you have maxed out the tech tree, what science will there be left to get?
 That said, perhaps I will look at getting a mod that adds somewhere to go in the mean time I could just enjoy exploring the kerbin system.
 As I understand it, unlike most 'wrap drive' style parts packs, this one does not fell over powered, you have work towards getting the very high end engines.

-I am fairly sure the licence permits inclusion in a mod pack, but awaiting confirmation from the author.